tekeh/beautiful-jekyll/_posts/2019-02-04-notepad_rough.md

 0 = \lim_{\epsilon \rightarrow 0 } D \Big( \partial_x m_n \vert^{+} - \partial_x m_n \vert^{-} \Big)
 $$

 For $$\rho$$, both conditions hold.
 With this condition, let us again reexamine the solution to the FP equation.
 The dirichlet boundary condition in Eq \ref{eqn:dirichlet} is replaced by a Neumann condition.
-The first of the Dirichlet conditions concering the density is un changed, but on top of this we also have that all $$ a_n =0 $$ for $$n>0$$.
+The first of the Dirichlet conditions concerning the density is un changed, but on top of this we also have that all $$ a_n =0 $$ for $$n>0$$.
 This returns us to the naive solution